On the universal p-adic sigma and Weierstrass zeta functions

 So we get from part (c) of Proposition \ref{moddingout} that: \begin{corollary} We have $\tilde{\zeta}_{\cal E'/\hat{R}}(t')\in \hat{R}[[t]].$ \end{corollary}

-To complete the proof of Theorem 1 we need to verify that with our definitions of $\alpha$ and $t'$, the coefficients of $g(t)$ also meet the requisite criteria in the Functional Equation Lemma (c).
-For this we need three lemmas, the first whose proof follows readily from the group law on $E/K$, and the second of which is due to V\'elu \cite{Ve} (see also \cite{Elk}).
+To complete the proof of Theorem 1 we need to verify that with our definitions of $\alpha$ and setting $s'=t'$, the coefficients of $\Lambda(t)$ also meet the requisite criteria in part (c) of the Corollary to the Functional Equation Lemma.
+For this we need two lemmas, the first whose proof follows readily from the group law on $E/\hat{K}$, and the second of which is due to V\'elu \cite{Ve} (see also \cite{Elk}).